Aadeshh0/vector-shift-hubspot-oauth/README.md

 ## API Endpoints (Backend)

 HubSpot
-- POST /integrations/hubspot/authorize
+- POST /integrations/hubspot/authorize : Begins the HubSpot OAuth flow: generates and stores a state token in Redis, then returns the provider authorization URL used by the frontend popup to request user consent.
-- GET  /integrations/hubspot/oauth2callback
+- GET  /integrations/hubspot/oauth2callback : Handles the redirect after consent: validates state from Redis, exchanges the authorization code for tokens, stores credentials in Redis, and returns a small HTML page that closes the popup.
-- POST /integrations/hubspot/credentials
+- POST /integrations/hubspot/credentials : Retrieves the saved HubSpot credentials for the given user_id and org_id from Redis so the client can use them to load data.
-- POST /integrations/hubspot/get_hubspot_items   ← used by the current frontend build
+- POST /integrations/hubspot/get_hubspot_items : Loads HubSpot CRM objects (contacts, companies, deals, tickets) using the provided credentials JSON; normalizes results into IntegrationItems for display in the UI.

 Use http://localhost:8000/docs (Swagger UI) to verify the endpoints are registered and test them directly.